-The main goal of the ACTA Foundation is to create the financial basis for continuous publication of AAS.
-This means that the capital interest primarily shall be used for editorial expenses and only secondly for support of the other objects in the Foundation charter, if there is a surplus after complying with the primary goal.
-During the years, the ACTA Foundation grants have allocated resources to various purposes such as congress publications, educational activities as well as to promote the scientific development of anaesthesiology in the Nordic countries.
-Due to a reduced interest rate and increases in the editorial expenses the surplus of the ACTA Foundation is expected to decline in the coming years, thus dimishing the potential for a continued support of the secondary objects mentioned in the Foundation charter.
+The main goal of the ACTA Foundation is to create the financial basis for the continuous publication of AAS.
+This means that the capital interest primarily shall be used for editorial expenses and only secondly for support of the other objects in the Foundation charter if there is a surplus after complying with the primary goal.
+During the years, the ACTA Foundation grants have allocated resources to various purposes such as congress publications, and educational activities as well as to promote the scientific development of anaesthesiology in the Nordic countries.
+Due to a reduced interest rate and increases in editorial expenses the surplus of the ACTA Foundation is expected to decline in the coming years, thus diminishing the potential for the continued support of the secondary objects mentioned in the Foundation charter.